microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 # Description

-A StatusBanner is a persistent, actionable, app-wide, notification intended for displaying critical status messages that impact app perception or user experience.
+A StatusBanner is a persistent, actionable, app-wide notification intended for displaying critical or informational status messages that impact app perception or user experience.

 ## Is this the right control?
-Use an StatusBanner control when a user needs to acknowledge or take action on a message.
-By default the notification will remain in the content area until dismissed by the user.
+Use an StatusBanner control when a user needs to be informed of, acknowledge, or take action on a message.
+By default the notification will remain in the content area until dismissed by the user but will not necessarily break user flow.

 Do not use an StatusBanner control to confirm or respond directly to a user action, for transient alerts, or for non-essential messages.

 ### Scenarios
-Common scenarios that **directly** impact app perception or experience ⚠
+Use a StatusBanner that dismiss via the user or when the status is resolved for scenarios that **directly** impact app perception or experience ⚠

 - Internet connectivity lost
+- Error while saving a document when triggered automatically, not related to specific user action
 - No microphone plugged in when attempting to record
 - Can't connect to your phone
 - The subscription to the application is expired

-Common scenarios that **indirectly** impact app perception or experience ℹ
+Use a StatusBanner that dismiss via the user or a timer for scenarios that **indirectly** impact app perception or experience ℹ

 - A call has begun recording
+- Update applied with link to 'Release Notes'
+- The terms of service have been updated
+- An app-wide backup has successfully, asynchronously completed
 - The subscription to the application is close to expiring
-- The application in an altered, compatibility mode
-- The terms of service have been updated

 <!--
 Control	| Intrusiveness	|	Information Severity	|	Modality	|	Scope	|	Invocation	|	Dismissal	|	User Action